 The DRWG met five times with respect to this assignment: March 26, April 18, April 29, May 24, and July 1, 2019.
 On May 8, 2019, the Chair of the DRWG, Mr. Henry Yoshimura, reported on the DRWG’s progress to the MC.
 This document is the DRWG’s final report on the potential approaches to estimating EER performance in all hours in response to the March 5th referral.
 Accordingly, the DRWG plans no additional work on this issue at this time.

 The remainder of this document summarizes the potential options for establishing EER performance in all hours that were examined by the DRWG, which include a discussion of the pros and cons of each option.
-The document ends with a summary of concluding comments, which recapitulates the overall discussion among DRWG participants of the various options examined.
+The document ends with a summary of concluding comments, which reviews the overall discussion among DRWG participants of the various options examined.

 Potential Options for Estimating Energy Efficiency Resource Performance in All Hours